nerces/AmEx-Offer-Saver/README.md

 ## Running the program

+1. Download the .zip file [here](https://github.com/nerces/AmEx-Offer-Saver/archive/master.zip)
-1. Go to the directory you downloaded the file and extract the file to a folder
+2. Go to the directory you downloaded the file and extract the file to a folder
-2. Right click the folder -> Properties -> highlight all the text to the right of "Location:" -> right click -> copy
+3. Right click the folder -> Properties -> highlight all the text to the right of "Location:" -> right click -> copy
-3. Open Powershell (Windows) or Terminal (macOS/Linux)
+4. Open Powershell (Windows) or Terminal (macOS/Linux)
-4. Type in "cd" and then right click to paste the path - eg.
+5. Type in "cd" and then right click to paste the path - eg.
 ```
 cd <paste path here>
 ```